isinghrana/my-azure-utils/synapse/Readme.md

 ### Environment Creation

 1. Download the folder/repo to local machine
-4. Go over the *azuredeploy.param.json* file and specify the parameter values as per your environment, the file itself has instructions in the comments
+2. Go over the *azuredeploy.param.json* file and specify the parameter values as per your environment, parameter file has empty values so this step is required, the file itself has instructions in the comments explaining the minimal number of parameters to get started.
-5. On Powershell window go to the *synapse* folder
+3. On Powershell window go to the *synapse* folder
-6. Sign in to your Azure account using the commandlet *Connect-AzAccount* (see the public docs [here](https://docs.microsoft.com/en-us/powershell/azure/authenticate-azureps?view=azps-6.4.0) if new to Azure)
+4. Sign in to your Azure account using the commandlet *Connect-AzAccount* (see the public docs [here](https://docs.microsoft.com/en-us/powershell/azure/authenticate-azureps?view=azps-6.4.0) if new to Azure)
-7. Set the context to the desired Subscription if you have access to multiple Subscripition using *Set-AzContext* Commandlet (public docs [here](https://docs.microsoft.com/en-us/powershell/module/az.accounts/set-azcontext?view=azps-6.4.0#examples))
+5. Set the context to the desired Subscription if you have access to multiple Subscripition using *Set-AzContext* Commandlet (public docs [here](https://docs.microsoft.com/en-us/powershell/module/az.accounts/set-azcontext?view=azps-6.4.0#examples))
-7. Run the command *./depoy.ps1*
+6. Run the command *./depoy.ps1*

 It takes about 5-10 minutes to provision this environment.
+**Note**: You still need to grant end-user permissions to use Azure Synapse Workspace, SQL Pool and Storage Account.
+Please see  last section (bottom) of the blog post - [Azure Synapse Environment Setup Key Considerations — Get started using ARM Template Provisioning Scripts](https://isinghrana.medium.com/azure-synapse-environment-setup-key-considerations-get-started-using-arm-template-provisioning-b71bf637ced6)

 ***